 Instead I’ve recently taken out a $2,500 ‘loan’ from Capital One.
 Not wanting to miss out on contributing to my Traditional IRA for tax year 2014, I took my VentureOne credit card over to Target and loaded funds onto a Target REDcard.
 Once loaded, the funds were withdrawn to supplement my linked bank account.
 From there it was simple to transfer the full $5,500 to my Vanguard retirement account.
 That account holds just 1 fund, VTSMX Investor Shares with a lowly 0.17% expense ratio.

-Now that we’ve passed the 15th of April threshold, I’ll mark the entrance into tax year 2015 by once again contributing $5,500 to that same account, bringing the total invested to over $10,000.
-Once that special $10k level is exceeded, the holy grail of Index Investing becomes available: VTSAX Admiral Shares.
+Now that we’ve passed the 15th of April threshold, I’ll mark the entrance into tax year 2015 by once again contributing $5,500 to that same account, bringing the total invested to $11,000.
+Now, once the minimum of $10k is in the account, the holy grail of Index Investing becomes available: VTSAX Admiral Shares.
 The expense ratio on that fund drop to only 0.05%.
 I am pretty excited about this!

 It is worth mentioning that the ‘loan’ from Capital One is completely interest-free.
 As long as the minimum monthly payment of $25 is met, there are no interest charges and no late fees are assessed until January 2016.
 It will be easy to repay $2,500 over the next 8 months, and essentially I’m contributing a much higher value to my future worth.
 Hooray for investing in the future!